 - whether there are risks for the new code to cause product regression.

 One-off code audit

 Code review allows us to analyze the codebase status, highlight the most critical errors that are impacting your business procedures, and propose a course of action for their elimination.

 Our developers work with cutting-edge technology and are experienced in retail and financial legacy systems.
 They dive into your project and get closely familiar with the business logic of the product.

 At the client’s request, we organize a kickoff meeting.

 Our middle+ developer reviews the code, following the agreed checklist.
 The project’s architecture, code, and documentation get checked.

 - Mobile/web application — two iterations from 16 hours.

 - PWA — one iteration from 16 hours.

-- Report: The report contains a brief summary, list of identified risks and their severity, forecast for possible future issues if the risks are not eliminated, our expert opinion, and advice for any required changes and improvements, i.e. if any technology is outdated, whether the integrations are set up correctly, and which ones are best suited for this type of project.
+- Report: The report contains a brief summary, a list of identified risks and their severity, a forecast for possible future issues if the risks are not eliminated, our expert opinion, and advice for any required changes and improvements, i.e. if any technology is outdated, whether the integrations are set up correctly, and which ones are best suited for this type of project.